Microsoft 365 · Lab Tenant Case Study · Self-Directed · 2025

 Two DLP policies were created in Microsoft Purview targeting the highest-risk data types for a Canadian organization: Canadian Personally Identifiable Information (PII) and financial data including credit card numbers.
 Both policies were set to active status and verified by triggering a test — an email containing credit card data immediately generated a high-severity DLP alert, confirming detection was working in real time.

-Beyond perimeter security, Insider Risk Management was configured in Microsoft Purview to detect threats from within.
-A Data Leaks quick policy was deployed covering all active users, with DLP policies integrated as policy indicators.
-Adaptive Protection was enabled to dynamically tighten Conditional Access controls for users whose risk score elevates — automatically restricting Office app access without requiring manual admin intervention.
+Beyond perimeter security, Insider Risk Management was configured in Microsoft Purview to model internal data leak detection.
+A Data Leaks quick policy was deployed for lab users, with DLP policies integrated as policy indicators.
+Adaptive Protection evidence was captured to show how risk-based controls can be staged and reviewed.

 The Microsoft Secure Score dashboard was reviewed to assess TechSolutions' overall security posture post-configuration.
 The score reflected the protections deployed across identity, data, and collaboration layers — with recommended improvement actions flagged for ongoing hardening.